 In the Vallejo-Benicia area, there are more than a dozen facilities dedicated to caring for the physical needs of the elderly and infirmed.
-Apart from hospitals providing health care, there are convalescent homes, assisted care, retirement, and home health care services providing various forms of support for a wide range of costs.
+In addition to hospitals providing health care, there are convalescent homes, assisted care, retirement, and home health care facilities providing various forms of support for a wide range of costs.
 The residents of these facilities are at times lonely, abandoned, forgotten, immobile, and too often without hope.
-Their days can become long and dull and their souls lack the feeding and ministering from a time of gathering as a church to worship and hear from God’s word.
+Their days can become long and dull and their souls can lack the feeding and ministering from a time of gathering as a church to worship and hear from God’s word.

-We are currently visiting three locations in Vallejo at Brookdale North Bay (bi-weekly) as well as weekly at Vallejo Care Center and Crestwood Behavioral Health Center.
-In Benicia we visit Casa de Vilarrosa bi-weekly.
-Our visits generally last 90 minutes and include worship through song, a message from God’s word, prayers for personal needs, and a time of fellowship.
-Often in room visits lift the spirits of these dear ones.
+We are currently visiting four locations in Vallejo: Bi-weekly at Brookdale North Bay and a home care facility on Dixie Court, as well as weekly at Vallejo Care Center and Crestwood Behavioral Health Center.
+Our visits generally last up to 90 minutes and include worship through song, a message from God’s word, prayers for personal needs, and a time of fellowship.
+When possible we also provide in-room visits to lift the spirits of these dear ones.